The Best Road Trips in Italy

 is a great choice for an overnight stay as well.
 From there, you can drive to Noto, which is known for having the island’s most beautiful street, known as Corso Vittorio Emanuele.
 Stop in at Caffé Sicilia for some almond milk granita before heading to Modica, which is a town that’s famous for its yummy chocolate.

 Nature lovers will thoroughly enjoy driving from Palermo to the Zingaro Nature Reserve to relax on some of the country’s best beaches.
-Staying in San Vito Lo Capo, a seaside village, is a also great way to rejuvenate yourself.
+Staying in San Vito Lo Capo, a seaside village, is also a great way to rejuvenate yourself.
 Other fabulous places to stay include 7 Rooms Villadorata

 and Verdura Resort